mieweb/docs/content/functions/system-administration/security/my-settings.md

 * Show Only Best Formulary: Default is no, but if set to Yes, then if you have the SureScripts Advanced functionality, you would only see the one best formulary for the patients when prescribing.
 * Cross-Browser EPCS: Recommend this to be set to ‘Yes' utilizing EPCS.
 Setting this to Yes, and after downloading 2 apps needed to make it work (from the Plugins page), users can perform EPCS using a browser other than Internet Explorer (IE).
 * Unsent Scripts in Alert Bar: This alert (found in the alerts toolbar) displays a count of prescriptions that have been prescribed in the system, with that logged in user's name as the Prescriber, that have not been printed, faxed, or transmitted.
 The count will display ALL unsent prescriptions, regardless of medication schedule, for the logged in Prescriber (user) where those prescriptions are unsent.
-* Use Datavis in Meds/Agy Tab: Choose Yes or No.  If set to No, the Medications/Allergies stand alone chart tab  displays the legacy version of the meds/allergies listings.
-If set to Yes, the listing of Medications & Allergies in the stand alone Medications/Allergies chart tab will be listed and can be worked on in a datavis format.
 * Use Quick Prescribe: Choose Yes or No.  If set to No, the Prescribe portion of the Medications/Allergies stand alone chart tab will use the legacy entry method.
 If set to Yes, the Prescribe portion of the Medications/Allergies stand alone chart tab will be an entry screen that mimics the Medication Orders quick list prescribe function within an encounter exam.

 #### Conditions